Planning-nl/vue3-i18n/README.md

 });
 ```

 Furthermore, you don't need to use the `l` function but simply a value.
-This makes it a better choice for lazy loading
+This makes it a better choice for processing
-translations.
+lazy loaded translations.

 **`patchLocaleStrict`** enforces that all items are specified.